Yanks’ streak without shutout ended at 220 by Minor, Rangers

 LEFT IN

+“I made some good throws to home at Scranton in the last couple of months,” he said.
+“For it to carry over up here is obviously good for myself and good for the team.”

 It wasn’t all rosy for Frazier.
-He overran Nomar Mazara’s single in the eighth, but Mike Tauchman hustled to back him up and bailed him out.
+He overran Nomar Mazara’s single in the eighth, but center fielder Mike Tauchman hustled to back him up and bailed him out.
+Frazier, who missed much of 2018 following a concussion, also hit the wall hard chasing a fly ball in the first but said he was fine.

 TRAINER’S ROOM